linode/docs/docs/development/go/learning-go-functions-loops-and-errors-a-tutorial/index.md

 author:
   name: Mihalis Tsoukalos
   email: mihalistsoukalos@gmail.com
-description: 'An introduction to the popular open source Go programming language.
-This guide is a quick introduction on how to execute Go code, how to use loops, how to create functions, and how to handle errors.'
+description: 'Learn how to use loops, how to create functions, and how to handle errors in the Go language.'
 keywords: ["Go", "Golang", "functions", "loops"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-11-13